 The three basic places to find a wedding loan with bad credit are:

 - Local banks or credit unions– Banks will be the more difficult ones while credit unions are more likely to provide loans to those with bad credit.

-- Online- The most convenient option that provides the highest approval odds thanks to the large number of lenders.
+- Online– The most convenient option that provides the highest approval odds thanks to a large number of lenders.

 Alternatives to Getting a Wedding Loan with Bad Credit